dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 The private keyword makes sure that the only methods that can access these instance fields are the methods of the Employee class itself.
 No outside method can read or write to these fields.

 Note: You could use the public keyword with your instance fields, but it would be a very bad idea.
 Having public data fields would allow any part of the program to read and modify the instance fields, completely ruining encapsulation.
-Any method of any class can modify public fields—and, in our experience, some code will take advantage of that access privilege when you least expect it.
+Any method of any class can modify public fields — and, in our experience, some code will take advantage of that access privilege when you least expect it.
 We strongly recommend to make all your instance fields private.

 Finally, notice that two of the instance fields are themselves objects: The name and hireDay fields are references to String and LocalDate objects.
 This is quite usual: Classes will often contain instance fields of class type.